 From desolate landscapes to sophisticated shops and galleries, whether you’re here to see the sights, relax, experience history, or rejuvenate your spirit, step off your Arizona flight and get ready for a truly memorable stay.

 Arizona’s desert and mountain climates make it a year-round destination.
-The desert can reach temperatures over 100 degrees (F) in summer, but drop to the 60s in winter.
-In the northern mountains, summers can be quite pleasant, but the winters icy and snowy.
+The desert can reach temperatures over 100 degrees in summer, but may drop to the 60s in winter.
+In the northern mountains, summers can be quite pleasant, but the winters may be icy and snowy.
 Check before you plan your flights to Arizona as some places may surprise you.
 Sedona hits the high 90s in summer, but gets cool enough in the winter to see snow.
 During the summer, the desert has thunderstorms that come up very quickly and cause flash floods.
 In winter, desert temperatures can drop to below freezing at night.

 Winter is the peak season in central and southern Arizona, and summer is the peak season in northern Arizona and the mountains.
 Spring and fall are great times to visit.
 The mountains are cool and the desert is warm, and in spring the desert’s flowers are in bloom.

 Summer is the off season in the desert and southern Arizona.
 Conversely, winter is the off season in northern Arizona.
 Check for cheap flights to Arizona in early fall – some desert resorts still offer summer rates so you can really buy a bargain vacation!